johnofleek/PiloT/networkManagerDocs/instructions_EM7455.md

 ## AT Config

 For more details take a look at the AT command manual available on [the_source](https://source.sierrawireless.com)

-NetworkManager / ModemManager occupies and interferes on the Modem/AT serial interfaces so it is recommended to stop its process first
+NetworkManager / ModemManager occupies and transacts on the Modem/AT serial interfaces so it is recommended to stop their processes before sending AT commands to the modem

 Unlock
 ```